 - chopped fresh chives, to garnish

 Melt the butter in a large, heavy pan.
-Add the diced onions and carrots, cook over a low heat for about 10 minutes, or until light browned.
+Add the diced onions and carrots, cook over low heat for about 10 minutes, or until lightly browned.

 Add shredded cabbage to the stock, bring to boil, then reduce the heat and simmer for about 10 minutes.
 Add onion-carrot mixture, and cubed tomatoes.
 Season the soup with salt and black pepper to taste.
 Simmer for about 7-8 minutes more.
 Add fresh dill.